Limb-length Ratios and Bike Fit

 Tibia length is more vertical than horizontal in the pedal stroke, and a more forward and higher saddle position is usually required for optimal patellofemoral function when compared to overall leg length.

 Longer Upper Body (Torso) = A long torso usually indicates a Longer Top-Tube, contingent on upper/lower arm ratios.

 This should be self-explanitory, though it might be worth noting that increased real estate between head and butt tend to allow for more “aggressive” positioning.

 Longer Upper Arm (Humerus) = Lower Stem or Greater Differential

 The humerus is mos vertical in the pursuit and triathlon positions, but this applies to road and mountain bikes too.
 Tendency is for lower bars and shorter reach

 Longer Lower Arm (Ulna/Radius) = Longer Stem or Longer Top-Tube.

 These bones are more horizontal than vertical, like the Femur.
-Limb length inequality is corrected by adjusting brake hoods, double tape, grip modification, etc.
+Tendency is for higher bars and longer reach.